makle04/CW2024/README.md

       6.1.3.
 Pause functionality added
               - To provide the ability to pause the game, improving user control and enhancing the gameplay experience.
-              - New Variables: -> isPaused(boolean): Tracks whether game is paused or not -> pauseText(Text): Displays text when paused
+              - New Variables: -> isPaused(boolean): Tracks whether game is paused or not.
+                               -> pauseText(Text): Displays text when paused.

               - New Methods: -> pauseGame(): Pauses the game by stopping the timeline and displaying the pause text.
                              -> resumeGame(): Resumes the game by restarting the timeline and hiding the pause text.
                              -> togglePause(): Toggles between paused and unpaused states when KeyCode.P is pressed.

       6.1.4.
+Background Music Toggle
+              - To let players personalize their gaming experience by toggling background music.
+              - New Method -> toggleBackgroundMusic(): Swtiches between background music tracks.
+              - Added to the key press handler, mapped to KeyCode.L

+      6.1.5.
+Projectile boundary Handling
+              - Prevent memory leaks and reduce unnecessary computations for off screen objects.
+              - New Methods -> handleOutOfBoundsProjectiles(): Removes bullets that leave the screen -> removeOutOfBoundsActors(): Helper method to handle the removal of such projectiles.

+      6.1.6.
+Adding Hitbox
+              - To ensure accurate interactions between projectiles and actors
+              - Replaced getBoundsInParent() with getHitbox() so hitbox isnt the image size but rather the actual position of the plane

+      6.1.7.
+Win and Loss enhancements
+              - Custom win and gameover backgrounds
+              - Custom win and gameover audio clips
+              - Provide a more immersive feedback for critical game events

    6.2.
 ShieldImage